scottstanfield/serverconfig/readme.md

 Firewall
 --------
-Install `ufw` or Uncomplicated Firewall

-		% su
-		# aptitude install ufw
+We're using a custom `iptables` configuration.
+The directions are at [vpsbible.com][3].
+You need a username and password to access the site.
+I'll put the details in here later.

-Note: ufw really doesn't like to work with OpenVZ on Ubuntu.
+Note: I previously had notes on configuring `ufw` but never got it to work reliably.
+It really doesn't like to work with OpenVZ on Ubuntu.
-Follow the steps at http://blog.bodhizazen.net/linux/how-to-use-ufw-in-openvz-templates And next time, use `iptables`
+You can follow the steps at http://blog.bodhizazen.net/linux/how-to-use-ufw-in-openvz-templates

-		% ...

-Enable in this order

-		# ufw allow 54321		# or whatever the new SSH port is
-		# ufw enable
-		# ufw default deny
-		# ufw enable http
-		# ufw enable https
-		# ufw status verbose
-		# exit
-		%

 Web Server (nginx)
 ------------------